LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-oo.rst

 Running the Auto-grading Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Before diving into your tasks, review ``Assignment #0: Hello, World! -- NEED LINK`` for details on running the auto-grading tests for this assignment.
+Before diving into your tasks, review :ref:`Assignment #0: Hello, World! <assignment0>` for details on running the auto-grading tests for this assignment.

 This assignment has many more tests than the previous two, so we’ve organized them